Navid200/xDrip/docs/Install.md

 If xDrip was installed from a different repository, you cannot install the new version over it.
 In this case:
 Before uninstalling the old version, ensure you [back up](./Backup.md) your data.
 Uninstall the existing version.
 Proceed with the installation of the new version.
 After installation, restore your backup to recover your old readings and settings if needed.

-You may see the following note after install:
+You may see the following note after attempting to install:
 ![](./images/InstallNotAllowed.png)

 Tap on "Settings".
 That will bring up this form: